mocks-server/website/docs/integrations/cypress.md

 ## Usage with TypeScript

-For those writing [TypesScript tests in Cypress](https://docs.cypress.io/guides/tooling/typescript-support.html), the package includes TypeScript declarations.
+For those writing [TypeScript tests in Cypress](https://docs.cypress.io/guides/tooling/typescript-support.html), the package includes TypeScript declarations.

 Add "@mocks-server/cypress-commands" to the `types` property in the `tsconfig.json` file.
 You may also need to set the TS `allowSyntheticDefaultImports` option to true: